Eschatologue/CM_wiki/docs/character-creation/race/half-orc.md

 *Rare derivatives of orcs known as oni can only be found aboard the Karokorum, Kamikaze flagship.
 Though often referred to as half-demons or tieflings, these beings are more closely related to orcs than demons.
 Half-orcs descended from these derivatives possess humanity's ambition and oni's wisdom.*

 **Mental Resilience**
-&ensp;&ensp;&ensp; You have :d20-adv:**Advantage** on :d20-save:**Saving Throws** against being charmed or frightened.
+&ensp;&ensp;&ensp; You have :d20-adv: **Advantage** on :d20-save:**Saving Throws** against being charmed or frightened.

 **Oni's Presence**
-&ensp;&ensp;&ensp; You have proficiency in the Wisdom (Insight) skill.
+&ensp;&ensp;&ensp; You have Proficiency in the Wisdom (Insight) skill.
 Additionally, you can use your Wisdom modifier instead of your Charisma modifier for any Charisma (Intimidation) checks.